 The Crazy Eight of Emotions

-I am sure Tony was bringing to the collective minds of his attendees something he had already talked about in-depth, something pretty much every one of us experiences during times of extreme stress and tragedy — a cycle known as the “Crazy Eight” of emotions, as depicted here.
+I am sure Robbins was bringing to the collective minds of his attendees something he had already talked about in-depth, something pretty much every one of us experiences during times of extreme stress and tragedy — a cycle known as the “Crazy Eight” of emotions, as depicted here.
 Many people will experience this cycle at some level on an ongoing basis, and a tragic event or sudden loss or stressful situation will only serve to trigger a more blatant expression of these emotions.
-In his impromptu speech, Tony was encouraging his people to become consciously aware of these natural emotions and turn them upside down into something much more positive and productive and pointing out that, no matter the situation, it is possible to turn something we perceive as negative into a launching pad for growth and forward movement.
+In his impromptu speech, Robbins was encouraging his people to become consciously aware of these natural emotions and turn them upside down into something much more positive and productive and pointing out that, no matter the situation, it is possible to turn something we perceive as negative into a launching pad for growth and forward movement.

 What were you feeling during 9-11?
 What emotions did you experience after hearing of the bombings at the end of the Boston Marathon?
 How do you respond to extreme situations?
 How do you manage stress?

 A more powerful way to manage stress and tragedy